 When financial services professionals pursue their own interests and cause harm to their clients, this can lead to a lack of trust in the products and processes in the entire industry.
 This, in turn, may lead savers to not lend as much, which reduces funds for companies that need to borrow and can slow the rate of growth in the economy.
-Such unethical behaviour can be mitigated by regulation (see chapter 3) or by raising ethical awareness and standards in the industry (see chapter 2).
+Such unethical behaviour can be mitigated by regulation or by raising ethical awareness and standards in the industry.